MichaelTanji/onepercentforsecurity/index.md

 The point being that creating solutions and getting them into the hands of people who need them takes money.
 It is why companies that have the greatest solutions still need a sales team.
 Likewise, developing solutions requires effort, and that effort deserves to be rewarded.

 But one question we keep asking ourselves – a question that constantly keeps tickling the backs of our minds - is whether what we’re spending to communicate value propositions is not coming at the expense of doing something more substantive?
-How might security conferences – and those who participate in them - add value to the security field writ large without a negative impact?
+How might security conferences – and those who participate in them - add value to the security field writ large without a materially negative impact?

 ### A Moment for Introspection